How to Use an API Without Coding

 Even if you’re a human being, you can find many interesting APIs that can improve your productivity, bring some fun or just solve some of your daily issues.

-In this article, I will share two methods to connect and automatically get data from APIs without writing code using Google Sheets.
+In this article, I will share two methods for connecting to and automatically retrieving data from APIs without writing code in Google Sheets.

 Solution